 5. Consider contrasting flavors, and double down.

 Alternatively, you can also add acids such as balsamic, apple, or sherry vinegars, or fresh lemon or lime juice.
 Or, as Dorsey also suggested, you can throw in more greens, which Conreras says will help not just in salads but also in soups and stews.
 Heat is also a salt diffuser, so if you like things hot, add red pepper flakes, hot sauce, or fresh peppers like jalapeños.
 In certain scenarios, you may also be able to dilute the dish, not just with water, as Dorsey suggested, but also with (unsalted) canned tomatoes, a splash of wine, or your favorite alt milk.
 For best results, says Contreras, you may want to try two or more of these tactics in order to salvage your dish.

 How to measure salt when cooking

 When employing any of these de-salting methods, it's important to do it slowly and taste as you go so you don't overcorrect.
 "Try one scoop, stir, taste, add another, stir, taste, and keep it going until you've salvaged your dish," Faulisi says.
 If all else fails and you have the ingredients to make it happen, Contreras recommends doubling the recipe and skipping the salt on your do-over batch to even out the overall taste of the finished dish.

-Contreras also offers a common sense—but commonly overlooked—tip for avoiding the problem altogether: “A good rule of thumb is to go lighter on salt as you can always add but it’s not so easy to take away.”
-It’s true, and also explains why I spent my entire childhood dying of thirst.
+The *actual* best way to avoid overly-salted food is simple, but worth stating.
+Contreras offered us a common sense—but commonly overlooked—tip for avoiding the problem altogether: "A good rule of thumb is to go lighter on salt as you can always add but it's not so easy to take away."
+It's true, and also explains why I spent my entire childhood dying of thirst.

 Loading More Posts...